lessthen3/Peach-E/README.md

 1. Clone the repo

-2. Run: __python init.py --debug or --release or --both__ in your terminal and your done!
+2. Run: __python init.py --debug or --release or --both -G [desired_generator]__ in your terminal and your done!

 __Note:__ Fuck you

-## Conan Profile Settings
+## Conan Profile Settings Successfully Tested

 ```ini
 [settings]